jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 ## Creating the Publisher

 The goal of your Publisher will be to provide playback progress updates over a given interval.
-To do this, you can rely on AVPlayer's `addPeriodicTimeObserver(forInterval:queue:using:)` method.
+To do this, you can rely on AVPlayer's `addPeriodicTimeObserver(forInterval:queue:using:)` method, which will periodically invoke its closure parameter to report the progress.

 Let's start by declaring the new Publisher: